"The kingdom was not always the kingdom,"

 Maren looked across the room.

-"He ruled competently.
+"He ruled competently and wisely.
 The Helios Empire didn't collapse in his reign.
 But something began in his reign that didn't end until the empire did."
 She paused.
 "His children manifested B-rank skills.
 His grandchildren manifested C-rank.
 His great-grandchildren manifested D-rank.
 Four generations after the Crown Prince's choice, the Helios imperial bloodline was producing F-rank skills consistently."

-The room produced a sound—not conversation, the specific low register of students absorbing information that had implications.
+The room broke the silence and produced a sound—the specific low register of students absorbing information that had implications.

 "The academies of that era debated the mechanism.
 Some argued that the World Tree's measurement system was responding to the bloodline's demonstrated preference for lower-rank manifestation.
-Some argued that the F-rank skills themselves had altered the Manafold Circuitry's genetic transmission.
+Some argued that the F-rank skills themselves had altered the bloodline's genetic composition.
 Some argued it was coincidence compounded by poor political marriages."
 Maren's voice remained flat.
 "The debate was never resolved.
 What was resolved was the outcome."

 She indicated the map again.

-Isaac had not looked at any of them.
+He had not looked at any of them.
+Eventually, the gazes left.

-"Into that collapse, a man was born in the eastern province.
-A man with no noble blood, no institutional standing, no house affiliation.
-A common soldier's son who stood at his own Rite of Manifestation at the age of sixteen."
+"To fight against this corruption, a man born from the western province arose.
+He was a man with no noble blood, no institutional standing, no house affiliation.
+He was simply a common soldier's son who stood at his own Rite of Manifestation at the age of sixteen."

 "The World Tree presented him with SS-rank: [The Light]."

-"The Order of Acacia," Maren said, "is the religious institution organized around the World Tree—the measurement architecture that produces the Rite of Manifestation, assigns skill ranks, and provides the foundational structure on which this kingdom's hierarchy is built.
-They are not a political institution.
-They are not a military institution.
-They are the custodians of the World Tree's interpretive tradition—the body that determines what the measurement system's outputs mean, theologically and institutionally."
+"The Order of Acacia," Maren continued, "is the religious institution organized around the World Tree Acacia.
+They are the ones who established the measurement architecture that produces the Rite of Manifestation, assigns skill ranks, and provides the foundational structure on which this kingdom's hierarchy is built.
+They have existed for a very long period, even longer than the Helios Empire and numerous other civilizations that had fallen."

 She let this land.